WeblateOrg/weblate/docs/admin/management.rst

 Batch import of components based on JSON data.

-You need to specify ``--project`` to define where the components will be imported.

-Additionally you can specify ``--main-component`` to use VCS repository from this component for all.

 The imported JSON file structure pretty much corresponds to the component object (see :http:get:`/api/components/(string:project)/(string:component)/`).
 You always have to include fields ``name`` and ``filemask``.

+.. django-admin-option:: --project PROJECT

+    Specifies where the components will be imported.

+.. django-admin-option:: --main-component COMPONENT

+    Use VCS repository from this component for all.

+.. django-admin-option:: --ignore

+    Skip already imported components.

+.. django-admin-option:: --update

+    Update already imported components.

 .. versionchanged:: 2.9